• Home

 Now that you have gnocchi – you have options.
 Here are my three favorite ways to use my gnocchi:

-1. Boil and use as you would any pasta – just like a normal pasta recipe, gnocchi is amazing with a good sauce, some pasta water, and some butter to finish.
+1. Boil and use as you would any pasta – just like a normal pasta recipe, gnocchi is amazing with a good sauce, pasta water and some butter to finish.
 Sweet potato gnocchi thrives in a brown butter sauce, a quick pesto, or even a lemon ricotta sauce.
-Just so so good.

 Looking for similar recipes?